reddit-economics/economics-wiki/faq_jobs_report.md

 ###What are revisions?
 Are these numbers fudged up or down?

 The initially reported numbers are an estimate based on the available data at the time of release.
 As new data becomes available, more accurate estimates can be reported.
 The BLS updates their estimates [twice in the two months after the initial jobs report](https://www.bls.gov/news.release/empsit.faq.htm).
 On average, the final reported jobs number is about [13,000 jobs higher](https://www.bls.gov/web/empsit/cesnaicsrev.htm) than the initial jobs number, and the average size of the miss is about 54,000 jobs (as of January 2018).
 These numbers are estimates and subject to revision, so economists normally encourage observers to note trends over time rather than individual data points.

+The BLS is an independent national statistical agency, and their data collection process is not influenced by the other arms of government -the President and Congress don't even get to see the BLS data before anyone else.
+There is no evidence that the data is in any way manipulated for political gain, and the definition of headline unemployment has remained unchanged for decades.